Public Health Data and Research

 Key points of report:

-- One case of Ross River virus and no cases of Barmah Forest virus infection in SESLHD residents have been reported this season
+• Three probable cases of Ross River virus infection and no cases of Barmah Forest virus infection in SESLHD residents were reported in March 2024.
+No case was acquired within SESLHD.

-- Six confirmed and one probable case of dengue virus infection in SESLHD residents were reported in April 2023.
-All infections were acquired overseas
+• Six cases of dengue virus infection, one case of malaria and one case of chikungunya virus infection in SESLHD residents were reported in March 2024.
+All were acquired overseas.

 Childhood Immunisation Coverage Report